-Each state has their own regulations regarding how children should be restrained when riding in a vehicle.
+Each state has its regulations regarding how children should be restrained when riding in a vehicle.
 Verify you are aware of the regulations for your state.
 The Governor's Highway Safety Association provides a list showing the differences between states.
 Most states require three different levels of restraints based on the height, weight, and age of the child.

-Rear-Facing, Forward-Facing and Booster
+Rear-facing, Forward-Facing, and Booster

 Sit in the Back

 In addition, most states require children under a certain age to sit in the back seat of the vehicle.
 The child restraint and location regulations are based on studies of crashes and are intended to protect children from injury or fatality if an accident occurs.
-Abiding by these laws are mandatory to prevent a fine and to prevent a potentially tragic situation.
+Abiding by these laws is mandatory to prevent a fine and to prevent a potentially tragic situation.

 The National Highway Traffic and Safety Administration recommends children under twelve sit in the back seat of vehicles with front airbags as the airbag can cause serious injury to young children.
 They emphasize that children in rear-facing car seats should always be placed in the back seat, especially in vehicles with side airbags for the front seat passenger.
-Airbags that prevent injury for adults may be the cause of injury to young children and to babies in rear facing car seats.
+Airbags that prevent injury for adults may be the cause of injury to young children and babies in rear-facing car seats.